Investigating texture six zero lepton mass matrices: Texture six zero lepton mass matrices

 \section{Texture six zero lepton mass matrices}

 To begin with, we enumerate the number of possibilities for the texture six zero lepton mass matrices.
-It is easy to check from equation (\ref{frzmm5}) that there are 20 possible patterns of texture three zero hermitian mass matrices, which differ from each other with regard to the position of zeros in the structure of mass matrix.
+It is easy to see from Equation (\ref{frzmm5}) that there are 20 possible patterns of texture three zero hermitian mass matrices, which differ from each other with regard to the position of zeros in the structure of mass matrix.

 Texture six zero mass matrices are obtained when both $M_l$ and $M_{\nu D}$ are texture three zero type, implying that there will be 400 combinations of texture six zero lepton mass matrices.
-As mentioned earlier, in the present work, we have considered only those mass matrices which lead to non zero and distinct mass eigenvalues, therefore imposing the trace and determinant condition on the mass matrix, i.e. Trace $M_{l,\nu D} \neq 0$ and Det $M_{l,\nu D} \neq 0$, we are left with 12 patterns, classified into 2 distinct classes, depending upon the diagonalization equations these satisfy, as given in Table (\ref{t12}).
-Details of the diagonalization equations for these 12 mass matrices can be looked up in our earlier work \cite{neelu}.
-Matrices $M_{l}$ and $M_{\nu D}$ each can correspond to any of the 12 patterns, therefore yielding 144 possible combinations of texture six zero lepton mass matrices which in principle can yield neutrino mixing matrix.
-These 144 combinations further form 4 different categories e.g.;\\ Category 1: $M_{l}$ from class I and $M_{\nu D}$ from class I. \\ Category 2: $M_{l}$ from class II and $M_{\nu D}$ from class II. \\ Category 3: $M_{l}$ from class I and $M_{\nu D}$ from class II. \\ Category 4: $M_{l}$ from class II and $M_{\nu D}$ from class I. \\
+As mentioned earlier, in the present work, we have considered only those mass matrices which lead to non zero and distinct mass eigen values, therefore imposing the trace and determinant condition on the mass matrix. i.e. Det $M_{l,\nu D} \neq 0$ and Trace $M_{l,\nu D} \neq 0$, we are left with 12 patterns, classified into 2 distinct classes, depending upon the diagonalization equations these satisfy as given in Table (\ref{t12}).
+Details of the diagonalization equations for these 12 mass matrices can be looked up in our earlier work.\cite{neelu} \ Matrices $M_{l}$ and $M_{\nu D}$ each can correspond to any of the 12 patterns, therefore yielding 144 possible combinations of texture six zero lepton mass matrices which in principle can yield neutrino mixing matrix.
+These 144 combinations form 4 different categories, e.g.;\\ \\ Category 1: $M_{l}$ from Class I and $M_{\nu D}$ from Class I. \\ Category 2: $M_{l}$ from Class II and $M_{\nu D}$ from Class II. \\ Category 3: $M_{l}$ from Class I and $M_{\nu D}$ from Class II. \\ Category 4: $M_{l}$ from Class II and $M_{\nu D}$ from Class I. \\

-Each category corresponds to 36 possibilities which need exhaustive analysis.
-As mentioned earlier, we have considered the cases of normally hierarchical, inversely hierarchical and degenerate Majorana as well as Dirac neutrinos.
-Thus, for each of 144 combinations, there are 6 cases which have to analyzed leading to a total of 864 possibilities for texture six zero lepton mass matrices.
+Each category corresponds to 36 combinations which need exhaustive analysis.
+For all these combinations, we have considered the cases of normally hierarchical, inversely hierarchical and degenerate Majorana as well as Dirac neutrinos.